mglniemiec/api-db-consistency-check/README.md

 These tests help ensure that the data flow between the API and database is reliable, making it easier to catch regressions and validate test environments automatically.

 ## How to Use

 1. Install dependencies
 pip install -r requirements.txt

-2.Initialize SQLite database
+2. Initialize SQLite database
 sqlite3 db/test_data.sqlite < sql/setup.sql

 3. Start the Flask App
 python3 app.py

 4. In another terminal window run: